V0idpool/RustForge/README.md

 * **Session Load** – Quickly load a saved session and continue painting exactly where you left off.

+* **Integrated Image Editor** – No more needing external tools!
+You can now access an image editor directly within RustForge, featuring cropping and text overlay functionality to perfectly prepare your artwork before painting.

+* **Timelapse GIF Creator** – When enabled, this exciting premium feature automatically takes a series of timelapse screenshots during the painting process and compiles them into a timelapse GIF of your finished artwork.
+Also use the powerful editor to fine-tune your timelapse GIF before saving.
+You can now adjust the playback speed, skip frames, manually remove specific frames, and even customize the painting stats text that appears on the GIF.

 ## Features

 * **Load Recent Files**: Don't waste time searching for images!
 A new menu item now saves the last 10 used images, allowing you to quickly load them without having to re-select from your computer or enter a URL.